Yoast/wordpress-seo/readme.txt

 * Changes all mentions of the Yoast SEO for WordPress training, which is now free.
 * Combines the 'Newsletter' and 'You might like' steps in the configuration wizard to a step called 'Continue learning'.
 * Removes the colon from the form labels at the settings pages.

-= 12.1.0 =
-Release Date: September 17th, 2019

-Yoast SEO 12.1 is out today!
-It features a couple of changes in order to match the design of Google’s search results pages, this includes those shiny new favicons.
-In addition to this, we added a number of new filters for our Schema implementation.
-See what else is new in the latest release of your favorite SEO plugin in [our 12.1 release post](https://yoa.st/release-12-1)!

-Enhancements:

-* Updates the desktop snippet preview to match Google's new font sizes.
-* Introduces the usage of the site's favicon in the mobile snippet preview.
-* Adds a collapsible around the hidden problems and notifications on the Yoast dashboard.
-* Adds a filter `wpseo_schema_organization_social_profiles` that allows filtering an organization's social profiles in the schema output.
-Props to [juliquiron](https://github.com/juliquiron).
-* Adds a filter `wpseo_schema_company_name` that allows filtering the company name in the schema output.
-Props to [@andrewgillingham](https://github.com/andrewgillingham).
-* Adds a filter `wpseo_schema_company_logo_id` that allows filtering the company logo in the schema output.
-Props to [@andrewgillingham](https://github.com/andrewgillingham).
-* Adds a filter `wpseo_sitemap_exclude_empty_terms_taxonomy` to control hiding empty terms per taxonomy.
-* Adds a filter `wpseo_enable_structured_data_blocks` to allow disabling Yoast's structured data block editor blocks.
-* Adds a `get_robots` method to retrieve the robot HTML without it being output.
-Props to [@bradymwilliams](https://github.com/bradymwilliams).
-* Improves the input validation on the settings pages.
-* Improves the consistency of the plugin icons.
-* Improves the How-to and FAQ blocks styling for better compatibility with latest version of the WordPress blocks editor.

-Bugfixes:

-* Fixes a bug where subscription checks would fail on some sites due to certificate verification being disabled.
-* Fixes a bug where the primary term selector would not display HTML entities properly.
-Props to [@dlh01](https://github.com/dlh01).

-Other:

-* Allows showing specific dashboard feeds based on the `wp_version` and `php_version` of a site.
-* Removes the AMP Glue plugin suggestion from the SEO dashboard when AMP and Yoast SEO are installed.
-The AMP Glue plugin by Yoast will be discontinued soon.
-* Removes the `Courses` menu-item.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).